hashicorp/terraform-provider-azurerm/website/docs/r/virtual_machine_scale_set.html.markdown

 * `type_handler_version` - (Required) Specifies the version of the extension to use, available versions can be found using the Azure CLI.
 * `auto_upgrade_minor_version` - (Optional) Specifies whether or not to use the latest minor version available.
 * `provision_after_extensions` - (Optional) Specifies a dependency array of extensions required to be executed before, the array stores the name of each extension.
-* `settings` - (Required) The settings passed to the extension, these are specified as a JSON object in a string.
+* `settings` - (Optional) The settings passed to the extension, these are specified as a JSON object in a string.
 * `protected_settings` - (Optional) The protected_settings passed to the extension, like settings, these are specified as a JSON object in a string.

 ---